 - Ridge vents: These are raised plastic vents about 12” wide and 48” long.
 Ridge vents are installed on peaks where there should be a slight gap in the roof deck that allows heat to escape the attic.

 - Shingles: The shingles are installed over the paper and starter strip, starting at the eaves and going up row-by-row in staggered manner.
 Each row overlaps the one beneath it by half or slightly more to produce multiple layers of protection.

 - Ridge cap shingles/hip shingles: These specialty shingles cover the ridge vents, unvented ridges and hips.

 Comparison of Asphalt Shingles to Other Popular Materials

 Here’s a summary of how asphalt shingles stack up against other popular roofing options.

 - Metal roofing: From the upfront cost perspective, asphalt shingles cost less to install initially, but they generally have a higher lifetime cost.
-In other words, you’ll initially spend less for asphalt/fiberglass shingles than for metal, but will neet to replace the asphalt shingles once or a few times during the 30 to 50 years time-span, so over the long-enough time-frame your total cost might actually be higher with composition shingles.
-That said asphalt shingles are easier and cheaper to repair (albeit also less durable) when roof damage occurs.
+In other words, you’ll initially spend less for asphalt/fiberglass shingles than for metal but will need to replace the asphalt shingles once or a few times during the 30 to 50 years’ time-span.
+So, over the long-enough timeframe your total cost might actually be higher with the fiberglass composition shingles compared to metal.
+That said, asphalt shingles are easier and cheaper to repair (albeit also less durable) when roof damage occurs.